 When your hormones are out of whack, you can experience everything from mood swings, depression, and anxiety to fatigue, weight gain, and acne.
 Many know that hormones control just about everything you feel in the body and that creating a balance among them is the ultimate goal.
 While achieving a balance in your hormones naturally may feel like a mystic undertaking, it's really not so complicated.
-Common hormonal imbalances can be dealt with through simple daily food choices, according to MindBodyGreen.
+Common hormonal imbalances can be dealt with through simple daily food choices.

 Everyone is made up of a combination of different hormones.
 You've likely heard of insulin, estrogen, progesterone, thyroid, and cortisol.
 In order to experience an increase in energy, happiness, and mental clarity, all of these hormones must work together in harmony.
 The good news is that you're more in control of this balance than you might think.
 Taz Bhatia, MD, explains that the best place to start this journey toward internal balance is in your gut.
 "Gut health equals hormonal balance and vice versa," she tells the health publication.

-Start your day with a warming tonic like lemon tea to wake up your digestive system or ginger tea for an anti-inflammatory.
-Throughout the day, you'll want to aim for one or two servings of probiotic foods in order to balance your gut (which then works to balance your hormones).
+Throughout the day, aim for one or two servings of probiotic foods in order to balance your gut (which then works to balance your hormones).
 Bhatia suggests trying yogurt, kefir, bone broth, sourdough bread, or kombucha to get your fill.

 Be sure to include healthy fats in your diet with a goal of getting 15 to 30 grams a day.
 Extra-virgin olive oil, ghee, coconut oil, and walnuts are all proper sources.
 Avoid inflammation by steering clear of processed foods, refined sugar and carbs, red meat, and alcohol.
 When the immune response is triggered by these foods that set off inflammation, your body will go on the defensive which can throw off your hormonal balance.